Philodendron Brasil: How to Grow and Care Guide

 Ideal Temperature

-Brasil Philodendron is a tropical vine that prefers warm, stable temperatures indoors.
+philodendron scandens brasil is a tropical vine that prefers warm, stable temperatures indoors.
 It grows best between 65°F and 85°F (18°C–29°C) and dislikes sudden cold drafts.
 Never let it sit below 55°F (13°C) for long, or you may see stunted growth and leaf damage.

 Bonus Tip: To mimic its natural rainforest home, pair warm temps with moderate to high humidity — your plant will reward you with lush, healthy vines.